MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 {: .language-python}

 `pytest` will find and execute this code (indicated by `>>>`).
-If the output is not `0.1`, `pytest` will treat the test as a failure.
+If the output is not `0.1`, `pytest` will treat the example test as a failure.

 We can test docstrings by adding the option `--doctest-modules`.
 If you are in the top level of your project, you will have to also give the name of the project folder (which is `molecool`) after the option.
 ~~~
 $ pytest -v --doctest-modules molecool
 ~~~